-The Daimler Majestic Major may not appear to have much of the 'performance car' about it.
-But - at least by the standards of its day - it definitely did.
-Notwithstanding large dimensions - and a separate chassis - it could run with the best of them.
-And, it had manoeuvrability to match.
+At first glance, the Daimler Majestic Major may not appear to be much of a performance car.
+But – at least by the standards of its day – it was.
+Notwithstanding the Major\’s large dimensions – and a separate chassis – it could outpace the best of them.
+And, it had manoeuvrability to match!
 Top whack was 122mph.
 Enough for it to glide with ease past many a sports car.
-Come the corners - and things were no different.
+Come the corners – and things were no different.
 Power steering saw to that.
-Key to the Majestic Major's speed was a 4.7-litre hemi-head V8.
-0-60mph turned up in 9.7s.
+Key to the speed was a 4.7-litre hemi-head V8.
+0-60 turned up in less than 10s – 9.7, to be precise.
 Impressive acceleration for a car of its bulk.
-Transmission was via a 3-speed auto.
+Transmission was via a 3-speed auto \’box.

-Few cars cruised the highways and byways of Britain like the Majestic Major.
-Of course - it being a Daimler - elegance came as standard.
-The cabin was all one would expect from a car of its pedigree.
-Leather pews - and a wooden dash - made it home from stately home.
+Few saloons cruised Britain\’s highways and byways like the Major.
+Of course – being a Daimler – elegance came as standard.
+The cabin was all one would expect from a car of its class.
+Leather pews – and a wooden dash – made it home from stately home.
 Seating arrangements were suitably spacious.
-The car's black hole of a boot could store every golf club in the catalogue!
-The limousine version - the DR45 - was tailor-made for the carriage trade.
-Funeral parlours were especially fond of it.
-And yet - for all of its upper-crust charms - the Majestic Major had a trace of the common touch.
+The boot – about the size of your average black hole – could accomodate every golf club known to man.
+A limousine version – the DR45 – was tailor-made for the carriage trade.
+Funeral parlours doted on it.
+And yet – for all of its high-end charm – the Majestic Major had a trace of the common touch.
 It was drawn by the same designer as the FX4 taxi-cab!